Click here to buy the game

 Cast Iron Guarantee

 We offer a Cast Iron Guarantee on all our murder mystery games.
-If you're not completely satisfied with Curse of the Pharaoh then please let us know within 30 days and we will refund you.
-See our full terms and conditions here.
+If you’re not completely satisfied with Curse of the Pharaoh then please let us know within 30 days and we will refund you.
+See our full terms and conditions, and our refund policy.

 Trouble downloading?
 If you have trouble downloading the game files, please first check your spam folder.
 If you still can't find the download email, drop us a line at info@freeformgames.com with the name of the game and the email address you used to purchase it, and we'll resend it.